STORYMIRROR

 4 mins

-The celestial bird couple, Bangoma and Bangomi, are enjoying a leisurely conversation.
-Sitting on a branch of the large and densely foliaged Tamarind tree, they have been talking happily for the past couple of minutes.
+Bangoma and Bangomi the celestial bird couple is enjoying a leisurely conversation.
+Sitting on a branch of the large & densely foliaged Tamarind tree they have been talking happily for past couple of minutes.
 There are innumerable small trees and shrubs too.
 But those were scattered here and there over a large area around that massive tree.
-And one can see a huge fortress made of stones and wood miles and miles away from that tree, towards the North.
+And one can see a huge fortress made of stones and wood miles and miles away from that tree towards the North.
+One has to cross this very large open land dotted with trees and shrubs.
+People fear to cross that vast open area named Tepantor.
+They fear the monsters and witches reside over there.

 Bangoma asks Bangomi, “Will you tell me a new tale today?”